Explore a Pioneer Homestead Near Flaming Gorge

 In 1909 Oscar was only sixteen years old, which meant he was too young to file for a homestead at the location he had picked out in the Uinta Mountains.
 So his widowed mother did it for him.
 In 1913 Oscar and his wife, Emma, moved to the isolated, high-country ranch and lived in a one-room cabin that Oscar relocated from another ranch.
 At the time of his death in 1968, Oscar and Emma were the last remaining homesteaders in the area, having accrued 397 acres and constructed eighteen buildings, three of which were homes for his wife and constantly expanding family of nine kids.
 In 1972 the Forest Service bought the ranch and has subsequently turned it into a working historical site, where you can now get a taste of the homesteading years and what it took to make a living so far away from civilization.

 The three Swett Ranch homes have been restored and decorated with items donated by Oscar’s daughters, now living in Vernal.
-Swett Ranch is open Memorial Day through Labor Day, Thursday through Monday, 9:00 A.M. to 5:00 P.M.
+Swett Ranch is open Memorial Day through Labor Day, Thursday through Monday, 9 a.m. to 5 p.m.
 Look for the sign on Highway 191, a half mile north of the Highway 44 junction.
 A 1.5-mile dirt road, manageable for regular cars if it isn’t muddy, leads to the ranch.
+Summer tours of the site are offered by US Forest Service volunteers.